Götterdämmerung: Scene 3

 Hagen summons the Gibichung vassals to welcome Gunther and his bride (Hagens Ruf - Hagen's Call).
 He does this by sounding the war-alarm.
 The vassals are surprised to learn that the occasion is not battle, but their master's wedding and party.
-Hagen announces that Gunther has won himself a wife and orders them to slay sacrificial animals so that gods may grant a happy marriage.
+Hagen announces that Gunther has won himself a wife, and orders them to slay sacrificial animals so that the gods may grant a happy marriage.
 The vassals are then told to defend their new queen's honour if someone were to wrong her.

 Scene 4

 Gunther lands on the Rhine's shore in front of Siegfried, Gutrune, Hagen, and the assembled Gibichung men and women and leads in a downcast Brünnhilde as his trophy.
 With false pomp he then triumphantly announces a double wedding: Brünnhilde to himself, and Gutrune to Siegfried ("Brünnhild', die hehrste Frau").
 Brünnhilde almost faints in despair as she now sees her beloved, who doesn't even recognize her, with a different woman.
 However, she notices the ring on Siegfried's hand, and realizes she has been betrayed ("Betrug!
 Betrug!
 Schändlichster Betrug!").
 Declaring publicly that the man who conquered her and took the ring was not Gunther but Siegfried in disguise she exposes Gunther as an impostor who tried to increase his own prestige through the deeds of someone else.
-Filled with unquenchable desperate rage she also denounces Siegfried and falsely accuses him of having an intercourse with her while in Gunther's form, thus breaking his blood-brotherhood with Gunther.
+Filled with unquenchable desperate rage she also denounces Siegfried and falsely accuses him of having intercourse with her while in Gunther's form, thus breaking his blood-brotherhood with Gunther.

 Siegfried denies Brünnhilde's charge, but the vassals urge him to prove his innocence by taking an oath.
 Hagen offers his spear as the weapon by which Siegfried can do so.
 Siegfried agrees and swears upon Hagen's spear-point that he may be killed with it if he has ever loved Brünnhilde ("Helle Wehr, heilige Waffe!").
 She also seizes the spear and swears that Siegfried may be killed with it for swearing the false oath.
 Once again Hagen supervises silently as others take oaths to his advantage.
 The naively light-hearted Siegfried, wishing for his wedding day to be joyful, then leads Gutrune and the bystanders exuberantly off to the wedding feast, as if nothing too significant has happened.